 I will always carry with me the values I learned at The Christ School as I realize my dream of playing College baseball and look forward to being a member of the Ole Miss Baseball Team.
 I am very blessed that my parents made the decision to send me to The Christ School.” — JB Woodman Class of 2009

 “In a day where family is not number one, and people only have time for themselves, TCS proves that there are still those who know what matters most in life, and this was shown to me while I was a student.
 My classmates and I were one big family, and the teachers, aides, and parents were part of the family too.
-I could look in any direction and would be able to find compassion and guidance from any one while on the TCS campus.
+I could look in any direction and would be able to find compassion and guidance from any one while on The Christ School campus.
 This behavior was also present outside the classrooms, i.e. sporting events that I played in or off campus parties that my class had.
 TCS left me memories that will last my lifetime and I am very blessed to have those memories.” — Austin Barrow, Class of 2005

 “Moving from The Christ School to Lake Highland was very easy.
 Although the amount of work and difficulty of work increased in high school, I feel like The Christ School helped me establish a very strong work ethic for myself.
 The virtues of diligence and responsibility were taught very well at The Christ School and these lessons, combined with the loving Christian environment I experienced at The Christ School, have allowed me to be very successful in my high school career.” — Aric Barrow, Class of 2007